OCD and Anxiety

 If you, or someone you love, is caught in the grasp of an eating disorder, residential care may be the most effective way to reclaim your freedom.

 Rogers Behavioral Health has been a leader in residential care for eating disorders for more than three decades.
 We were among the first offering this most intensive level of care and pioneered separate programming for males back in 1997.
 Our ability to handle complex cases, particularly with co-existing eating disorders and obsessive-compulsive disorder and anxiety, is well recognized by referring providers.
+Our outcomes show that our eating disorders treatment works.

 At the Rogers Eating Disorder Center, you’ll find a physician-led, multidisciplinary team of professionals all focused on treating adolescents (age 12-17) and adults (18 and older) with: